f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 Creating a Chassis Partition via the CLI
 ----------------------------------------

 Before creating a chassis partition via the CLI you must first ensure that there are available slots in order to create a partition.
 You can issue the command show running-config slots to see what slots are available.
-If all the slots are assigned to a partition like default, then you’ll need to move some of the slots to the partition none before they can be added to a new partition.
+If all the slots are assigned to a partition like **default**, then you’ll need to move some of the slots to the partition **none** before they can be added to a new partition.

 .. code-block:: bash